How to Use the Morse Fall Scale: Overview and FAQ

 The World Health Organization (WHO) defines a fall as “an event that results in a person coming to rest inadvertently on the ground, floor, or other lower level.”
 A fall can cause serious injury for patients already experiencing other health complications.
 Below are a few startling statistics concerning inpatient falls:

-Falls are the most reported type of adverse event — any unintended and undesirable outcome that occurs as a result of medical intervention — in hospitals.
+Falls are the most-reported type of adverse event — defined as any unintended and undesirable outcome that occurs as a result of medical intervention — in hospitals.
 Falls are often preventable and healthcare team members must work together to minimize risk factors.

-A patient’s death or serious injury from a fall is considered a “Never Event.”
-Established by the Centers for Medicare and Medicaid Services (CMS) as part of the Affordable Care Act, a Never Event is a preventable medical error that should never occur during the course of treatment.
-CMS has taken steps to address Never Events — and its policies have financial implications.
+A patient’s death or serious injury from a fall is considered a never event.
+Such events are preventable medical errors that should never occur during the course of treatment.
+The Centers for Medicare and Medicaid Services (CMS) has taken steps to address never events — and its policies have financial implications.
 Healthcare facilities may be penalized by receiving reduced reimbursements based on the occurrence of patient harm events.

 Which Patients Are a Fall Risk?